-The New Year is in full swing, which means many of us are dusting off our resolutions to “get organized!”
-We have a full week of projects you can make to pack, stash, and store your stuff, kicking off with these cute curved zipper cases.
+The goal to “get organized!” is one that lasts year ’round.
+Projects you can make to pack, stash, and store your stuff are always in fashion.
+These cute curved zipper cases are a new take on the classic pencil case style.
 We’ve asked it before and we’ll ask it again: “Can you ever have too many zip pouches in various shapes and sizes?”
 We think not!

 Remember, a center zipper like this is easier than you think… even with a lining.
 If you’re brand new to the technique, we give you easy, step-by-step instructions to follow.